-More correctly known as multi-crystalline is silicon made from multiple crystals can give a distinct flaky look and is often blue in appearance.
+More correctly known as multi-crystalline, the silicon cell made from multiple crystals can give a distinct flaky look and is often blue in appearance.
 This type of silicon can be manufactured in square ingots and is less resource intensive to produce..

-The process of producing poly-crystalline wafers has improved to a stage where by the efficiency and performance of a poly-crystalline panel is comparable to that of a mono-crystalline panel but at a slightly cheaper cost.
+The process of producing poly-crystalline wafers has improved to a stage where the efficiency and performance of a polycrystalline panel is very comparable to that of a monocrystalline panel but at a slightly cheaper cost.

 Made by deposition of exceptionally thin layers of photovoltaic material on a substrate, thin film technology employs a range of materials including silicon, cadmium, copper, amongst others to create a solar cell.
 Both rigid and flexible thin-film modules can be created, allowing solar generation to be better integrated into products and buildings compared to crystalline silicon.
 Thin-film solar panels are not longer available in most countries due to the higher cost and lower efficiency compared with the modern mono and poly silicon panels.